lumnaw11/Flashcard-Maker-Android-App-SQLite/README.md

 # Flashcard-Maker-Android-App-SQLite
 <b>Simple Android Flashcard App Using SQLite</b>
 <p>I made this android app with Java and SQLite.
-If you have any suggestions, feel free to leave a comment!</p>
+If you have any suggestions, feel free to contact me!</p>

 ## Features
 <ul>